code-423n4/2023-07-tapioca-findings/data/kaveyjoe-G.md

 - mark ERC20_ADDRESS and IS_ERC20_NATIVE as immutable to allow compiler optimization.

--optimize the memory usage for local variables within functions.
+- optimize the memory usage for local variables within functions.

 - reorder the modifiers to place onlyHostChain as the first modifier in functions for early modifier failure.

 - use the IS_ERC20_NATIVE variable to avoid repeated access to the erc20 address, which saves gas.

 - remove redundant checks and simplified the logic in the wrap function.

 Here is an Optimized TapiocaOFT Contract :